flexera-public/policy_engine_training/09_relational_data/README.md

 We now have a list of policy templates and which lessons they correspond to, and a list of all of the policy templates in the organization.
 The next step is to relate the data in these two datasources to produce the final data that will show up in the incident.

-Underneath the `ds_list_policy_templates` datasource, add the following new datasource and script:
+Underneath the "ds_list_policy_templates" datasource, add the following new datasource and script:

 ```ruby
 datasource "ds_policy_templates_with_lessons" do